Safeheron/sgx-arweave-cpp/README.md

-# Safeheron’s TEE Based RSA Key Shard Service
+# Safeheron’s TEE Based RSA Key Sharding Service

 ![img](doc/logo.png)

-This project is an HTTP server of the TEE (Intel® SGX) based RSA key shard service to eliminate the security risks of generating RSA private key shards in a non-trusted centralized environment.
+This project is an HTTP server of the TEE (Intel® SGX) based RSA key sharding service to eliminate the security risks of generating RSA private key shards in a non-trusted centralized environment.